Dental Hygiene Schools

 - Explaining procedures to patients and ensuring that they are comfortable

-- Performing laboratory tests and providing results to other health care professionals as required
+- Performing laboratory tests and delivering results to other health care professionals as required

 - Performing periodontal probing and pocket depth assessment